-Prepared By Dr. John Tharakan
+Prepared by: Dr. John Tharakan

 Gleneagles Medini Hospital

-- Genetically determined conditions like Huntington’s disease
+- Genetically determined conditions such as Huntington’s disease

 - Lupus (systemic lupus erythematosus)

 - A high blood sugar level (hyperglycaemia)

 - A tumour or stroke affecting a part of the basal ganglia called the caudate nucleus

 3. What are the common symptoms parents should look out for?